Jody Hamilton: Masked Assassins (1961–1974)

-After Renesto
+After Renesto (1974–1987)

-When All-South Wrestling folded in 1974 both Hamilton and Renesto returned to Georgia Championship Wrestling, deciding to bury any past animosity.
+When All-South Wrestling folded in 1974, both Hamilton and Renesto returned to Georgia Championship Wrestling, deciding to bury any past animosity.
 Renesto retired from the ring and focused more on the booking aspects of GCW while Hamilton started to work as a singles wrestler billed simply as "The Assassin".
 When he joined GCW Hamilton started a storyline with Mr. Wrestling II that would become the longest running storyline in Georgia wrestling history.
 Over the following years the Assassin would enlist several other "Assassins" to team with him as he fought against Mr. Wrestling II and various face partners.
 One of these partners was Randy Colley, who would go on to greater success as one of The Moondogs in the 1980s.
 Together Hamilton and Colley would hold the NWA Georgia Tag Team Championship on two occasions.
 Colley and Roger Smith would team together as the Assassins in Memphis.

-While GCW was Hamilton's "home promotion" he also competed for other promoters all over the south east especially in Florida and Alabama working for promotions such as Championship Wrestling from Florida, NWA Mid-America and Southeast Championship Wrestling.
+While GCW was Hamilton's "home promotion" he also competed for other promoters all over the southeast, especially in Florida and Alabama working for promotions such as Championship Wrestling from Florida, NWA Mid-America and Southeast Championship Wrestling.
 Hamilton used his “Assassin” gimmick but did not find another partner to recreate the Assassins, instead he would team with local stars such as Ron Fuller and Don Carson.
-By the beginning of the 1980s he decided to return to his roots in Oklahoma, after having worked more or less exclusively in the south east for ten years or more.
-First he worked for Central States Wrestling where he teamed with both Ernie Ladd and Angel to win the local version of the NWA United States Tag Team title.
+By the beginning of the 1980s he decided to return to his roots in Oklahoma, after having worked more or less exclusively in the southeast for ten years or more.
+First, he worked for Central States Wrestling where he teamed with both Ernie Ladd and Angel to win the local version of the NWA United States Tag Team title.
 He would also hold the NWA Central States Heavyweight Championship, which was the main title for the promotion.
 After working for Central States Hamilton switched to Bill Watts’ Mid-South Wrestling promotion.
-In Mid-South he teamed up with yet another “Assassin #3”, this time it was ”Hercules” Hernandez under the gold and black mask.
+In Mid-South he teamed up the Grappler, and turned on Ernie Ladd.
+In Jim Crocket promotions in 1984, he teamed with yet another “Assassin #3”, this time it was ”Hercules” Hernandez under the gold and black mask.
 Hernandez's run under the golden mask ended when he was unmasked by Jimmy Valiant after a match in Toronto, Ontario as part of Valiant's lengthy feud with Paul Jones’ army.

-In the mid 1980s Hamilton retired the golden mask and adopted a new ring identity: "The Flame", together with another masked man going by the name “Fire”, he won the AWA Southern Tag Team Championship in 1986.
+In the mid 1980s, Hamilton retired the golden mask and adopted a new ring identity: "The Flame", together with another masked man going by the name “Fire”, he won the AWA Southern Tag Team Championship in 1986.
 He would also hold the NWA Southeast Continental Heavyweight Championship on four occasions.